dotnet/wpf-test/docs/building-running-debugging.md

 # Building, Running Tests

+## Prerequisites

+Follow the prerequisites listed at [Machine Setup](developer-guide.md) before building the repo.

 ## Building Tests

 In the root of the repo, we have a script `build.cmd` which works similar to the build scripts in other dotnet repos.